 Each year over one thousand people file for a criminal appeal in Wisconsin.
 According to data from the Wisconsin Courts System, over 1300 criminal appeals were filed in Wisconsin alone in 2013.

 "If you feel like your attorney may have made a mistake that essentially caused you harm, you want to pursue that issue on appeal."

 You, the appellant must file a notice of intent to pursue post-conviction relief within twenty days of sentencing.

 This will reserve your right to appeal the guilty verdict in the first place.
 With a little over two weeks to file this notice, it’s important make a decision relatively quickly.

 2. Decide Whether or Not to Pursue Another Form of Relief

 The Notice of Intent informs the court that you do in fact intend to appeal your case.
 After doing so, you may decide to pursue a different form of relief like a motion to withdraw a guilty plea or have your sentence modified or overturned.

 These may be relevant to your case depending on your situation, so be sure to consult with an appeals attorney to be sure you’re pursuing the path that’s right for you.

 If you do intend to seek another form of relief, you’ll need to file the motion with the circuit court.
 After filing, the court will have 60 days to rule on it.

-The next step is filing an official notice of appeal.
+The next step is filing an official Notice of Appeal.
 This is a document filed with the court and given to the appellee––the other party involved in the case.
-You’ll then work with your attorney to create and file an appellant brief.
+Once this is prepared and filed, you’ll work with your appellate attorney to create and file an appellant brief.